-“I encourage everyone to do an annual budget audit to determine how you are really spending your money, compared with how you think you’re spending it,” Eichel says.
+It’s a good idea to do an annual budget audit to determine how you are really spending your money, compared with how you think you’re spending it.
 The exercise shouldn’t be negative.
-“Unfortunately, sometimes LGBTQ+ people come to conversations with an extra helping of guilt and emotion, as we often have shame embedded in us.”
-So she urges couples to look at their budget like anthropologists to discover where the money is going, rather than judging themselves for their spending.
+Instead, look at your budget like an anthropologist to discover where the money is going.
+Examine your budget with curiosity, rather than judgment.

 The annual budget exercise is designed to help you make intentional decisions about how you choose to spend your money, so that you can spend more on the things that are most important to you.

-If you haven’t taken a look at your insurance coverage in a while, now is the time, says Eichel, who advises couples to consider both disability and life insurance.
-She finds that most people have insurance to protect their house, but not to protect themselves if a disability were to prevent them from working.
-She also recommends couples weigh how many years of income they’d want to leave their spouse if they died tomorrow — consider it a gift you’re giving your loved one, she says.
+If you haven’t taken a look at your insurance coverage in a while, now is the time.
+You probably have insurance to protect your house, but what about insurance if a disability were to prevent you from working?
+It’s also a good idea to weigh how many years of income you’d want to leave your spouse if you died tomorrow.

 A will and power of attorney are vitally important for LGBTQ+ couples to set up, particularly if you and your partner are not legally married.
-These estate planning documents make your wishes known legally.
+Laws can change, making it all the more important to have estate planning documents that make your wishes known legally.

-“We live in a time when laws are constantly changing — literally being passed on a daily basis,” Eichel says.
-She suggests storing digital copies of your marriage license and other important docs in a secure app like Box.
-That’s because, depending on where you are, you may be forced to prove that you’re married should your partner end up in the hospital or another emergency situation.
+It can be a good idea to store digital copies of your marriage license and other important docs in a secure app like Box.
+That’s because, depending on where you are, you may be forced to prove that you’re married should your partner end up in the hospital or other emergency situation.

-Working with a financial advisor who is experienced with the needs of LGBTQ+ couples is key, Eichel says, because “a boxed approach to financial planning just doesn’t work for this diverse community.”
+Working with a financial advisor who is experienced with the needs of LGBTQ+ couples is key.